 Logical vs. natural consequences for kids

 Natural consequences and logical consequences are very similar.
 A natural consequence is the natural or inevitable result of a person’s action.
-Your child leaves her new toy in the middle of the hall, mom walks through with a laundry basket and steps on it, and the toy breaks.
+Your child leaves their new toy in the middle of the hall.
+A parent walks through with a laundry basket and steps on it, and the toy breaks.
 The toy breaking is the natural consequence of it being left on the floor.

 As a child, if I forgot my flute at home, no one was going to bring it to me before band practice.
 If I got a bad grade on a test, neither of my parents would have considered debating the issue with my teacher.
 In fact, they probably didn’t even know about it.